sarahherrmann/IP2I-Lyon-Helpers/O2Physics tips/Updating O2Physics.md

+# Updating O2Physics: Tips and tricks
+## Prerequisites
-Prerequisites: You know of the website https://alice-doc.github.io/alice-analysis-tutorial/building/ and you followed the instructions
+You know of the website https://alice-doc.github.io/alice-analysis-tutorial/building/ and you followed the instructions

+## Adding the environment variable to your terminal
+If it is the first time you installed O2Physics:

+On MacOS : in `~/.zprofile`, on linux, in `~/.bashrc` add the line :
+`export ALIBUILD_WORK_DIR="$HOME/alice/sw"`

+This enables your terminal to recognise the command `alienv enter O2Physics/latest`

+## Updating O2Physics

 To update O2Physics, you have to do the following:
 `cd ~/alice`